 Paul Goldberger, who the Huffington Post has called “the leading figure in architecture criticism,” is now a Contributing Editor at Vanity Fair.
 From 1997 through 2011 he served as the Architecture Critic for The New Yorker, where he wrote the magazine’s celebrated “Sky Line” column.
 He also holds the Joseph Urban Chair in Design and Architecture at The New School in New York City.
 He was formerly Dean of the Parsons school of design, a division of The New School.
 He began his career at The New York Times, where in 1984 his architecture criticism was awarded the Pulitzer Prize for Distinguished Criticism, the highest award in journalism.

-Join us for drinks and debate on building New York City’s life sciences economy.
+On March 27, Fellows joined us for drinks and debate on building New York City’s life sciences economy.

 The growth of New York City’s life science economy has accelerated in recent years.
 From tax incentives to flexible land use, the City and State have taken steps to facilitate this expansion, learning from established hubs like Boston and San Francisco.
 With leading academic institutions and available capital, research & development clusters have formed throughout Manhattan’s West Side and Kips Bay to cultivate New York’s talented life science workforce.

 The accommodation of life science facilities requires specific building types to support laboratory space.
 How might we adapt old commercial zones in Manhattan to attract this new industry?
 With a growing startup landscape, how can we finance life science development to provide affordable and flexible space for sustainable growth?
 And while New York develops new clusters throughout the city, what kinds of infrastructure and open space can encourage connectivity with adjacent industries?

 The Urban Design Forum promotes conversation between invited civic leaders, designers, developers and advocates.
 Forum Fellows are welcome to invite one additional guest to attend.
 Tickets to this event are non-transferable.